 Professional Protection and Claims Protection information, benefits and how to apply for membership

-To complete your application please allow 20 minutes and have the following information to hand:
+To complete your application, please allow 20 minutes and have the following to hand:

-- Your qualification details- Your GMC number or equivalent registration body number- An estimate of your total income from fee-paying and private work (should you wish to add Claims Protection).
+- Your qualification details- Your GMC number- An estimate of your total income from fee-paying and private work

 Please remember you will need to have Professional Protection membership in order to add Claims Protection.

 If you work in more than one country e.g England and Scotland please complete and return the application and payment information forms below by email to [email protected] or post to: